MagnusOstertag/AI4ArcticSeaIceChallenge/README.md

 - `AI4ARCTIC_ENV` = '.'
 - use the global path for `AI4ARCTIC_DATA`

 See the launcher for the `quickstart mlflow`.
 I have added the `mlflow` code to our quickstart script.

+To connect to the `github` repository on the `EOxHub` it is necessary to run the following two commands every time a new session is started:

+- `eval "$(ssh-agent -s)"`
+- `ssh-add ~/.ssh/id_ed25519_autoice`

 ## Runs